hyperion-rt/hyperion/docs/installation/python_dependencies.rst

 not install properly.
 Make sure that you perform the following installation in a different directory from before, to avoid overwriting any files.

-To install the plain HDF5 library download the source code from `here
+To install the plain HDF5 library download the source code from the latest `HDF5 downloads
 <http://www.hdfgroup.org/ftp/HDF5/current/src/>`_ (choose the hdf5-x.x.x.tar.gz file), then expand the source code::

     tar xvzf hdf5-x.x.x.tar.gz